BlaireLeone/bulma-clean-theme/binti-review.md

 ---
 layout: page
-title: Binti: The Complete Trilogy
+title: "Binti: The Complete Trilogy"
 subtitle: by Nnedi Okorafor
 description: This is a review about the Binti series
 hero_height: is-medium